hasan-hosen/portfolio-project/README.md

-# Project Name
-PORTFOLIO WEBSITE PROJECT FOR INTERVIEW:
+# Project Name : PORTFOLIO WEBSITE PROJECT FOR INTERVIEW

 This project is a basic website design that serves as a foundation for future development.
 The current version focuses on completing a simple and clean design, with some essential features in place.
 More advanced functionalities and improvements will be implemented in the future.

 ## Current Version